Book Review: Roomies by Christina Lauren

 Don’t worry, my sneak peek isn’t over…

 After this tour, I’m thinking about trying something different for my next tour posts, but I’d like your opinions.
-I’m thinking about after I go on my actual tour, to do my tour post right away and exclude the #amreading and book review post.
+I’m thinking about after I go on my actual tour, doing my tour post right away and excluding the #amreading and book review post.
 I figure in my tour post, I can give a brief book summary and my opinion of the book will be sprinkled throughout the post.

-I also don’t read as many books as I used to before book blogging.
+I also don’t read as many books as I used to before book-blogging.
 Crazy I know!
 When I’m working on my posts, I’m not in a reading mode and since it takes me a while to get my posts out, I have quite a chunk of time that I’m not reading.
-I feel like if I just do the one tour post, then I will read more and that will possibly open up time for more book tour posts.
-Also, potentially stand-alone book reviews of books not set in NYC.
+I feel like if I just do the one tour post, then I will read more and that will possibly open up time for more book tour posts—also, potentially stand-alone book reviews of books not set in NYC.
 I do like reading books set in other places too, ya know?
-This could also open up the possibility of other types of posts.
+This could also open up the possibility of different types of posts.
 I’m also a weirdo who likes Instagram so I’d like to have time to post more there too.
 Perhaps the non-NYC book reviews would go on Instagram?
 We’ll see!
-Lot’s of different possibilities.
+Lots of different possibilities.